-The specialist's program with an emphasis in early childhood education consists of a minimum of thirty-four (34) semester hours beyond the master's degree.
+The specialist's program with an emphasis in early childhood education consists of a minimum of thirty-three (33) semester hours beyond the master's degree.
 Substitutions for required courses must be approved in advance and in writing by the graduate coordinator or the department chair.
 Transfer credit must have prior approval by the graduate coordinator or department chair.
-In addition to the above requirements, the individual must plan, conduct, and report the results of a field problem.
-The comprehensive examination requirement for this degree will be met by presenting the results of the study to a committee of fewer than three (3) faculty members in the department.
-A chair will be assigned to direct the research.
+In addition to the above requirements, the individual must plan, conduct, and report the results of a research-based field problem.
+The comprehensive examination requirement for this degree will be met by presenting the results of the study to a committee of no fewer than three (3) faculty members in the department.
+A chair will be assigned to direct the research by the graduate coordinator and the department chair.